Presciient/sql-learning/README.md

 # SQL Learning Journey

 Hi and welcome !
 This space documents my progression in learning SQL from basic concepts to more advanced queries.
-Each section represents a key concept in SQL, complete with exercises and explanations
+Each section represents a key concept in SQL, complete with exercises and some explanations

 ## Learning Structure